WeblateOrg/weblate/docs/admin/install.rst

 * PostgreSQL database server, see :ref:`database-setup`.
 * Redis server for cache and tasks queue, see :ref:`celery`.
-* SMTP server for outgoing email, see :ref:`out-mail`.
+* SMTP server for outgoing e-mail, see :ref:`out-mail`.

 .. _python-deps: